If you want to replace plants in some of the pots, you have a few options:

 Set Auk to the correct plant phase

-If you change two pots, set your Auk to phase 3.
-Then, it will continue as usual.
+If you only change two pots, you can set Auk to phase 3, and it will go its course as usual.

-If you change four pots, set your Auk to phase 2.
-Then it will give slightly less water and nutrients.
-Check whether the larger plants are getting enough water; if not, add some water, and if they become too dry then adjust to phase 3 instead.
+If you change four pots, set your Auk to phase 2, and it will give slightly less water and nutrients.
+Check whether the larger plants are getting enough water; if not, add some water, and if they become too dry, you can switch to phase 3 instead.

 Option 2: Use cuttings